elan-ev/tobira/docs/overview.md

 ## Architecture

-Tobira runs seperately from Opencast and does not directly use Opencast's APIs to obtain information about events and series.
+Tobira runs separately from Opencast and does not directly use Opencast's APIs to obtain information about events and series.
 It maintains a copy of all relevant Opencast data, except attachments and media, in its own database.
 This has some advantages: